 How To Use Banana Peels for Plants

-The best way to use banana peels for plants is to add them to your compost pile, then use the nutrient-rich compost to top-dress houseplants or fortify your garden soil.
+The best way to use banana peels for plants is to add them to your compost pile or toss them into your countertop compost bin, then use the nutrient-rich compost to top-dress houseplants or fortify your garden soil.
 It’s a good idea to cut up the peels, too.
 More surface area for organisms to work on means faster breakdown of organic material.

 Because houseplants can live their whole lives in one pot, they use up the nutrients in potting soil pretty quickly.
 If your houseplant has been in the same pot for a while, it might be time to re-pot.